 There are practically as many car scents as there are people, and the one you choose to fill your car with can say something about your personality.
 Whether you love the outdoors, wish you were on the beach, or dream of drying your laundry in the sunshine, manufacturers have designed these scents to play into your sense of individuality.
 Find out the scary truth behind that new car smell.

 Does Trash Spill Out Every Time You Open the Door?
 You’re a Multi-Tasker

 If your car is overrun with junk mail, food wrappers, pop cans, old socks, and other detritus it could be a physical manifestation of your mental state, according to psychologist Nicole Cutts in Business2Community.
 “No matter what you drive, the way you maintain your car, inside and out, gives people some insight into your personality,” she says.
 And if it’s a mess then you may be telling others that you’re scattered, super-busy, a slob, or don’t care about health and cleanliness.
-Cleaning your car doesn’t have to be daunting though.
+Ready to make a fresh start?
+These expert car cleaning tips can help.